The 2025 AI Agent Index: Documenting Technical and Safety Features of Deployed Agentic AI Systems: Annotation Methodology

 \textbf{Platforms vs. agents.} For platforms creating agents rather than standalone agents, annotate based on most capable agents that can be created.
 Note default options and platform capabilities/limitations.

 \textbf{Source documentation.} Cite sources for every field with multiple links when applicable.
 Link directly to highlighted text.
 Include timestamps for video citations.

-\textbf{Handling uncertainty.} Use standardized markers: ``Not available'' when confident information doesn't exist, ``Not applicable'' when field doesn't apply to the agent, ``UNSURE'' when information might exist somewhere, ``TODO'' for later revisits.
+\textbf{Handling uncertainty.} Use standardized markers: ``None found'' when confident information doesn't exist, ``Not applicable'' when field doesn't apply to the agent, ``UNSURE'' when information might exist somewhere, ``TODO'' for later revisits.
 Liberally use comments for second opinions.

 \textbf{Information sources.} Official documentation, company blog posts, help center documents, trust center materials (including penetration test reports), and developer conference demo videos.
 Annotators shared helpful sources for collective benefit.